-Ter Temporary Supplemental Services
+Temporary Supplemental Services remperary suppremental services

-НС BS Taxonomy:

 Category 1: Sub-Category 1:

 10 Other Mental Health and Behavioral Services 10030 crisis intervention

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Ser vice Definition (Scope):

-SCI Category 4: Sub-Category 4:
+Service Definition (Scope): Category 4: Sub-Category 4:

-П

 Temporary Supplemental services provide additional staff in the short term when it has been determined that the participant's health and welfare is in jeopardy and needed supports and services cannot be provided without additional staff assistance.
 This service is intended for those unforeseen circumstances which trigger a need for a time limited increase in support.